basarat/demo-typestyle/09-fallback/script.md

   document.getElementById('root')
 );
 ```
-* In this example you might want to provide a graceful fallback for browsers that do not support the rgba css function. (highlight rgba)
+* With CSS you sometimes need to provide fallback values for old browsers.
+As an example you might want to provide a graceful fallback for browsers that do not support the rgba css function. (highlight rgba)

-* In raw CSS you would write it with fallback followed by a graceful upgrade
+* In raw CSS you would simply duplicate the CSS key value pair (in our case the background-color key) and write the fallback value followed by the graceful upgrade value.

 ```js
 `